|MS online | admission | competencies | curriculum & prerequisites | financial information | orientation | online faculty|

 Year 2, Spring-Summer

-- Leadership and Administration: There are many potential roles for the dental hygienist and this course is designed to provide the knowledge and experience for career advancement.
+- DENTED 632 - Leadership and Administration: There are many potential roles for the dental hygienist and this course is designed to provide the knowledge and experience for career advancement.
 Students will apply leadership theories and models to a variety of educational and healthcare settings.
 Emphasis is on the application of administrative concepts in organizations including program planning and development, advocacy, and managing change.
-Students will be prepared for pursuing careers in academia.
+Students will also create a professional self-presentation ePortfolio.

 - Certification in local anesthesia and nitrous oxide analgesia is a requirement and must be completed before year 2.
 This can be completed prior to enrolling in the Online Program or during the course sequencing, through Continuing Dental Education or through any other accredited dental hygiene program or continuing education program.

-- Students are required to complete a graduate level biostatistics or statistics course prior to applying to the program.
-Students should complete the course by December of the year before program entry.
-A grade of “B” is required.
+- Students are required to complete a graduate level biostatistics or statistics course prior to beginning the program.
+A grade of “C” or better is required.
 Transcripts showing the course grade should be sent directly to the program director.

-- Biostatistics courses must be approved by the graduate program director.
+- Biostatistics/statistics course must be approved by the graduate program director.